-- (A) in an economy with the fixed number of entering firms λ, equilibrium wages, total employment as well as employment rates of each group of workers rise after an introduction of the subsidy program; - (B) in a free entry equilibrium, in which number of entering firms $\lambda$ is determined endogenously, an introduction of the subsidy program - (i) has an ambiguous effect on the number of entering firms $\lambda$ as well as on unemployment rates and wages of each particular group of workers; - (iii) discourages entry if $G(s^) = 1$ for some $s^ < \overline{s}$ , i.e. if entrants are sufficiently small compared to mature firms; in this case unemployment among skilled workers rises.
+- (A) in an economy with the fixed number of entering firms $\widehat{\lambda}$ , equilibrium wages, total employment as well as employment rates of each group of workers rise after the introduction of the subsidy program; - (B) in a free entry equilibrium, in which the number of entering firms $\lambda$ is determined endogenously, the introduction of the subsidy program - (i) has an ambiguous effect on the number of entering firms $\lambda$ as well as on unemployment rates and wages of each particular group of workers; - (iii) discourages entry if $G(s^) = 1$ for some $s^ < \overline{s}$ , i.e., if entrants are sufficiently small compared to mature firms; in this case unemployment among skilled workers rises.

-In order to understand better the results of the above Proposition, it is convenient to analyze at the first place how the introduction of the employment subsidy affects the value of the entrants in a fixed entry economy.
+In order to understand better the results of the above proposition, it is convenient to analyze in the first place how the introduction of the employment subsidy affects the firms.
+Adopting the assumption of profit taxation makes the analysis more transparent.

+value of the entrants in a fixed entry economy.
 Since the subsidy stimulates firms' demand for both types of workers, both wages would increase in a fixed entry equilibrium.
 Depending on the elasticities of labor demand and supply functions, these increases can be large or moderate.
-In any case, the value of the large firms, who benefit from hiring bigger fractions of subsidized unskilled workers, goes up.
+In any case, the value of the large firms, who benefit from hiring larger fractions of subsidized unskilled workers, goes up.
 However, if the accompanying rise in the skilled workers' wage (driven by the large firms' necessity to hire more skilled workers in order to reduce marginal training cost) is substantial, the value of the small firms, who hire almost no unskilled labor, is likely to decrease.
-Therefore, even only due to complementarity of employees with different skills, an introduction of the subsidy program may induce a redistribution of profit from small to large firms.
+Therefore, even if only due to complementarity of employees with different skills, the introduction of the subsidy program may induce a redistribution of profits from small to large firms.

 On top of it, a new profit tax, imposed to finance the subsidy payments, makes this redistribution effect more pronounced.
-As it has been suggested by Lemmas 1 and 2, the large firms' one-period gross profit increases at higher rate than the profit of small firms, thus implying that the after-tax profit of the smallest firms falls, while the large firms' after-tax profit might still be higher than in the benchmark economy.
-Correspondingly, if the entrants are sufficiently small, an introduction of the targeted employment subsidies would necessarily reduce the entrants' value, thus triggering the exit of firms from the industry.
-As firms exit, the aggregate demand levels for both types of workers decrease, thereby causing the drop of wages $w_l$ and $w_h$ below their levels in a subsidized fixed entry equilibrium.
+As it has been suggested by Lemmas 1 and 2, the large firms' one-period gross profit increases at a higher rate than the profit of small firms, thus implying that the after-tax profit of the smallest firms falls, while the large firms' after-tax profit might still be higher than in the benchmark economy.
+Correspondingly, if the entrants are sufficiently small, the introduction of the targeted employment subsidies would necessarily reduce the entrants' value, thus triggering the exit of firms from the industry.
+As firms exit, the aggregate demand levels for both types of workers decrease, thereby causing the drop in wages $w_l$ and $w_h$ below their levels in a subsidized fixed entry equilibrium.
 This generates a decrease in corresponding employment levels, thereby making the total effect of the subsidy ambiguous.
-Obviously, a simple intuitive argument also suggest that if the subsidy level is quite high, a large fraction of firms would experience a decrease in the after-tax profit in the fixed entry equilibrium.
-This would discourage many firms from entering the industry, and, correspondingly, the total employment would be likely to drop after the introduction of a subsidy.
+Obviously, a simple intuitive argument also suggests that if the subsidy level is quite high, a large fraction of firms would experience a decrease in the after-tax profit in the fixed entry equilibrium.
+This would discourage many firms from entering the industry, and, correspondingly, total employment would be likely to drop after the introduction of a subsidy.